 The air quality monitoring results presented in this section are, where relevant, adjusted for annualisation and bias.
 Further details on adjustments are provided in Appendix C.

 3.2.1 Nitrogen Dioxide (NO2)

-Table A.3 in Appendix A compares the ratified and adjusted monitored NO2 annual mean concentrations for the past five years with the air quality objective of 40 μg/m3.
+Table A.3 in Appendix A compares the ratified monitored NO2 annual mean concentrations for the past five years with the air quality objective of 40 μg/m3 at automatic monitoring sites.